jobinthompu/etleap-redshift-dev-days/README.md

 ## 2. Connect Etleap to Redshift and the data sources

 We'll ETL data from two different data sources into your Redshift data warehouse.
-One source, an S3 bucket, contains JSON-formatted click event data.
-The other, a MySQL database, contains information about users.
+The first source, an S3 bucket, contains JSON-formatted click event data.
+The second source, a MySQL database, contains information about users.

 The first thing you'll need to do is log into Etleap using the credentials that were provided to you via email.
 The email has the subject line 'Your Etleap Account'.